Teenlife

 • Size: Do you want small class sizes, or does it matter?
 Is being part of a large student body appealing, or is an intimate setting better?

 • Extracurriculars: Are you set on joining a sorority or a fraternity?
 Are these offered at the schools on the list?
-Are there other activities that are crucial to having a positive college experience (for example, working on a campus newspaper, participating in intramural sports, studying abroad)?
+Are there other activities that are crucial to having a positive college experience (for example, working on a campus newspaper, participating in intramural sports, or studying abroad)?

 • Academics: Is there a specific major you are interested in, or will a liberal arts degree do?
 Not every university offers the same academic disciplines.